 Salary and Fair Compensation for Congregational Staff

-The UUA Recommended Salary Ranges are based on wage rates (not the cost-of-living) in communities across the United States.
-Through June 30, 2013, communities were assigned one of five Geographic (Geo) Indices based on wages paid in that community.
-Due to higher wage communities, the UUA has expanded our Geo Indices from five to seven levels.
+The UUA Recommended Salary Ranges are based on wage rates (not cost-of-living) in communities across the United States.
+Communities are assigned one of seven Geographic (Geo) Indices based on wages paid in that community.
 The effective date for implementation of the new recommendations is July 1, 2013.

 - Job Descriptions for Salary Recommendations